Google Ads Audience: What Is a Google Ads Audience?

 The actual “audiences” or segmentation options available to you include:

 - Specific Category Interests – Think niche markets such as sports versus games versus comic books.
-As the AdWords blog points out: our system looks at the types of pages a user visits, taking into account how recently and frequently those pages have been visited, and then associates their browser with relevant interest categories.
+As the Google Ads blog points out: our system looks at the types of pages a user visits, taking into account how recently and frequently those pages have been visited, and then associates their browser with relevant interest categories.
 Using these categories, you can show ads to the people most likely to purchase your products or services, and you can reach them across all types of sites in the Google Display Network in addition to contextually relevant sites.

 - Remarketing Lists - Such as site visitors who have seen a specific page, have seen one page but not another like a landing page but not a thank you page, etc.

-- Demographic Targeting - This actually lives outside the audiences tab and lives in the AdWords campaign settings tab, but allows advertisers.
+- Demographic Targeting - This actually lives outside the audiences tab and lives in the Google Ads campaign settings tab, but allows advertisers.

-You determine the type of targeting you want to do (target all audiences and manage bids for certain segments such as demographics versus targeting or excluding only specific types of audiences) within your AdWords networks and devices campaign settings when you designate your campaign as having a broad or specific reach:
+You determine the type of targeting you want to do (target all audiences and manage bids for certain segments such as demographics versus targeting or excluding only specific types of audiences) within your Google Ads networks and devices campaign settings when you designate your campaign as having a broad or specific reach:

 In addition to the simple ability to manipulate bids and exclude or narrow to include only certain segments, obviously one of the more interesting and potentially powerful options surrounding these combinations of audience types is how you can mix and match things like remarketing lists, keyword targeting, placement targeting, and interest types to create highly relevant and tightly themed display campaigns.